epicchainlabs/epicchain-devkit-dotnet/src/EpicChain.SmartContract.Analyzer/Readme.md

-# Neo Smart Contract Roslyn Analyzers
+# Next Generation Ecosystem Roslyn Analyzers

-This repository contains a set of Roslyn analyzers and code fix providers for Neo smart contracts.
+This repository contains a set of Roslyn analyzers and code fix providers for Next Generation Ecosystems.

 ## Content
 ### NeoContractAnalyzer

-- [FloatUsageAnalyzer.cs](NeoContractAnalyzer/FloatUsageAnalyzer.cs): This analyzer checks for usage of float type, which is not supported in Neo smart contracts.
+- [FloatUsageAnalyzer.cs](NeoContractAnalyzer/FloatUsageAnalyzer.cs): This analyzer checks for usage of float type, which is not supported in Next Generation Ecosystems.
-- [DecimalUsageAnalyzer.cs](NeoContractAnalyzer/DecimalUsageAnalyzer.cs): This analyzer detects usage of decimal type, which is not supported in Neo smart contracts.
+- [DecimalUsageAnalyzer.cs](NeoContractAnalyzer/DecimalUsageAnalyzer.cs): This analyzer detects usage of decimal type, which is not supported in Next Generation Ecosystems.
-- [DoubleUsageAnalyzer.cs](NeoContractAnalyzer/DoubleUsageAnalyzer.cs): This analyzer identifies usage of double type, which is not supported in Neo smart contracts.
+- [DoubleUsageAnalyzer.cs](NeoContractAnalyzer/DoubleUsageAnalyzer.cs): This analyzer identifies usage of double type, which is not supported in Next Generation Ecosystems.
-- [SystemMathUsageAnalyzer.cs](NeoContractAnalyzer/SystemMathUsageAnalyzer.cs): This analyzer flags usage of certain System.Math methods that are not supported in Neo smart contracts.
+- [SystemMathUsageAnalyzer.cs](NeoContractAnalyzer/SystemMathUsageAnalyzer.cs): This analyzer flags usage of certain System.Math methods that are not supported in Next Generation Ecosystems.
 - [BigIntegerUsageAnalyzer.cs](NeoContractAnalyzer/BigIntegerUsageAnalyzer.cs): This analyzer checks for specific methods of the BigInteger class that are not supported.
 - [StringMethodUsageAnalyzer.cs](NeoContractAnalyzer/StringMethodUsageAnalyzer.cs): This analyzer identifies and reports specific methods of the string class that are not supported.
 - [BigIntegerCreationAnalyzer.cs](NeoContractAnalyzer/BigIntegerCreationAnalyzer.cs): This analyzer checks for creation patterns of the BigInteger class that are not supported.